DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## Who can take the course?

 This is a gradate level course offered through the Cell And Molecular Biology (CAMB) graduate group at the University of Pennsylvania.
 Space permitting, the course is open to students outside of CAMB.
-If you are not a graduate student at UPenn you can still access the course slides, code, videos and reading material on the site.
+If you are not a graduate student at UPenn you can still access the lectures, course slides, code, videos and reading material on the site.
 This course is ideal for biomedical graduate students and postdocs who have little or no experience in bioinformatics, and we encourage students to bring their own RNAseq data to the course.

 ## Can I just follow along online?